-At present, the target asset mix for the Plan is 50% equity, 35% bonds, 10% real estate and 5% infrastructure.
-The 50% target for equities is comprised of two equity mandates: 6.5% Canadian and 43.5% Global.
+At present, the target asset mix for the Plan is 50% equity, 35% bonds, 5% real estate and 10% infrastructure.
+The 50% target for equities is comprised of global mandates.
 The actual mix at any one time, however, may differ from this target due to fluctuations in the market.
-With the exception of infrastructure, the Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P. In the Plan's SIP&P infrastructure, as a percentage of total plan assets, has a minimum allocation of 3% and a maximum of 7%.
-At December 31, 2018, the infrastructure allocation was 8%.
-The Board has limited ability to remedy asset allocation deviations for infrastructure given the Plan is contractually obligated to honour the manager's capital calls until the undrawn capital commitment is depleted.
-At the end of the year, equity values declined significantly increasing the percentage of Plan assets invested in infrastructure.
+With the exception of cash and global equities, the Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P. In the Plan's SIP&P there is no separate allocation to cash.
+On December 30, 2020 the Plan's infrastructure investment manager distributed proceeds to the Plan for its share of an asset disposition.
+Global equities, as a percentage of total plan assets, has a minimum allocation of 13% and a maximum of 17%.
+At December 31, 2020, the global equity allocation was 17.3%.
+In January 2021 a withdrawal was made from global equity to return the balance to the target range.